karsan377/Power-Outage-Economic-Analysis/README.md

 ### Framing the Prediction Problem

 The prediction task will be binary classification where the model will predict if a given outage is `LONG_OUTAGE` (outage > 620 minutes) vs. Short Outage (outage ≤ 620 minutes).
 The chosen evaluation metric is accuracy because it is intuitive but also because the variable was engineered to be roughly balanced (50/50).
+Since no class is more important or prevalent, a specialized metric is not necessary.

 ### Baseline Model (Logistic Regression)